 In accordance with the graduate school policies, graduate assistants are expected to divide their full-time efforts between study and assistantship responsibilities.
-If a student is considering outside employment beyond their graduate assistantship, they must obtain approval from their major advisor.
-In addition, the student must fill out the Graduate Assistant Academic Year Supplemental Employment Approval Form available at: http://grad.uconn.edu/current-students/information-for-graduate-assistants/.
+If a student is considering any additional employment (i.e. inside or outside the university) beyond their graduate assistantship, they must discuss and obtain prior approval from their major advisor.
+If that employment will be with the university (i.e. beyond a 20hr GA), the student additionally must fill out the Graduate Assistant Academic Year Supplemental Employment Approval Form available at: http://grad.uconn.edu/current-students/information-for-graduate-assistants/.